 Over two unforgettable days—March 8th and 9th—I dove into the whirlwind of BFCET Hack 2.0, a 36-hour hackathon hosted by Baba Farid College of Engineering and Technology, Bathinda.
 My team, 4FIVE6, clinched 2nd place, walking away with ₹31,000 and memories that still bring a smile to my face.
-Let me take you back to that incredible journey of innovation, teamwork, and triumph.

 The Hackathon Begins